skorokithakis/django-tokenauth/README.md

 login.
 If this is not specified, the user will be redirected to the URL that is specified in the `TOKENAUTH_LOGIN_REDIRECT` setting.

+Keep in mind that rate-limiting or a resending delay is not implemented for this method, you will have to implement it yourself.

 Changing email addresses
 ------------------------